 Does CMU have an alcohol and drug use policy?

 Yes.
 Only students who are of legal drinking age may have alcoholic beverages in their residence hall rooms.
+They may not have more than one open container per 21 year old resident and 21 year old resident's guests.
+Guests of students under 21 cannot consume or possess alcohol regardless of their age.
 They cannot violate any local, state or university ordinances.
 Most new students will not be of legal age to consume alcohol.
 No one can consume or possess alcohol in open containers in lounges, recreation rooms, hallways, outdoors or in other public areas.

 Why did you call my parents?

 When our office attempts to contact you to set up an appointment we use the phone numbers you have provided the university.
 In many cases you have not updated this phone number since you came to Orientation prior to your first year at CMU.
 If we do not have a local or cell phone number on record for you, your parents or guardians may receive a phone call inadvertently.
 To update your phone number on file with CMU please login to Centrallink.cmich.edu